base10/link/README.md

 - I installed PostgreSQL through Homebrew: `brew install postgresql` on macOS
 - Linux users should use their system's package manager
 - Windows users can [download an interactive installer](https://www.postgresql.org/download/windows/)
+- Be sure to start PostgreSQL before you attempt to start the app
+    - For macOS users w/ Homebrew: `brew services start postgresql`

 ### Redis